SuleymanDemirelKazakhstan/final-project-team-10/README.md

 ## Timeline:
 https://www.notion.so/Thesis-Planning-4fb2ffc71be0467fb73dc03edcf0f2a2

+## Non-functional requirements:
+- The frontend part must be done in Angular.js
+- The backend part must be done in Flask and Node.js
+- The qualities of convertion must be good
+- The application must have feedback part
+- The application must be hosted on services with good GPU qualities
+- The application must use Stripe for payment processing
+- The application must convert black-white to photos to colorized
+- The application must be responsive (work well and look good on all screen sizes)
+- The application must be able to support 100 simultaneous users

+## Risks:
+- A trained model will not be able to show high results
+- Convertion black-white videos may slow down website performance
+- Our server GPUs will not be able to withstand the load of the site

 ## User Personas

 **Serikzhan.** He wants to colorize photos because he has photos of his great-grandmother and wants to keep them.
 He needs an easy and quick way to do it.